 There are plenty of reasons to pick the right college, but choosing a school because of its mascot probably isn’t one of them.
-Mascots are just part of the mixed bag you get when you pick the school of your dreams, especially if that school is the Rhode Island School of Design (looking at you, Scrotie).
-While most universities use an intimidating animal or figurehead from their history, the real fun happens when some universities go off the rails with their college mascot suggestions.
+Mascots are just part of the mixed bag you get when you pick the school of your dreams, especially if that school is the Rhode Island School of Design.
+While most universities use an intimidating animal or figurehead from their history, the real fun happens when some universities go off the rails with their weirdest college mascot suggestions.

-Of course there are reasons why these mascots were chosen, but we don’t necessarily care about the reasoning.
-We’re here to break down the 10 most ridiculous college mascots.
+Of course, there are reasons why these mascots were chosen, but we don’t necessarily care about the reasoning.
+Everything from Fighting Artichokes to Fighting Pickles to Boll Weevils adorn sidelines around the country, but there’s something special about our picks.
+And with March Madness coming up, we thought now would be a great time to introduce, or re-introduce you to some of our favorite felted fans ahead of the upcoming tournament.
+So we’re here to break down the 11 most ridiculous school mascots in the United States.
 What do we mean when we say ridiculous?
 You’ll see…

 Hey Otto, no offense or anything, but what the heck is your deal?
 When you have to use the word “anthropomorphic” to describe your mascot, you should probably throw away the idea and get back to the drawing board.
 Syracuse University, though, decided to keep it after scrapping their former official mascot, a Native American character known as the Saltine Warrior, in 1978.